Everyone has different needs, and different reasons for going down the EV path.

 There wasn’t too much variety in the body shape of the first generation of electric vehicles, with many early EVs shaped like a traditional sedan ‘coupe’ – similar to the Tesla.
 This is partly due to the efforts of manufacturers to increase battery range through improved aerodynamics.

-There are now a number of EVs shaped more like a traditional family SUV – the Hyundai Kona, MG ZS EV and BYD Atto are all examples in the sub $70k price range.
+There are now many EVs shaped more like a traditional family SUV – the Hyundai Kona, MG ZS EV and BYD Atto are all examples in the sub $70k price range.

 BMW, Jaguar, Volvo and Mercedes also offer larger SUV body styles but, as you might expect for those brands, they are mostly at the upper end of the price range, at over $90k.